borisreitman/webutil/README.md

 #### Elliptic Curve Diffie-Hellman exchange (ECDH)

+Uses ECDH with the browser built-in elliptic curve `P-256`.

 Note that all the functions are named `_dh_` but in fact they are doing ECDH.
 Usually DH means RSA based exchange however RSA  is not desirable for a shared secret negotiation because the public keys are long.